Women Political Leaders: Summits

-WPL Studies
+Studies

 In addition to creating a platform for female parliamentarians, WPL partners with other organizations to launch relevant reports.

 The Female Political Career

 The study "The Female Political Career", produced by Yale University and the London School of Economics, is the result of a partnership between the Women Political Leaders Global Forum (WPL), the World Bank and EY.
 It reflects survey results from male and female parliamentarians across 84 countries, designed to understand the hurdles women face in launching and sustaining successful political careers.

 Social Media: Advancing Women in Politics?

 The study "Social Media: Advancing Women in Politics?", produced by Harvard University, is the result of a partnership between the Women Political Leaders Global Forum (WPL), the Shorenstein Center on Media, Politics and Public Policy, and Facebook.
 It is based on a survey that examined the use of social media by over 900 female Parliamentarians from 107 countries.

 WPL Awards

 WPL presents a series of Annual WPL Awards to countries outperforming on female political leadership.
 The awards are based on the rankings of the World Economic Forum's "Global Gender Gap Report" and the Inter Parliamentary Union.
 WPL also presents the "WPL Award for Lifetime Achievements in Female Political Empowerment".